Jmz0127/jonsPortfolio/README.md

 # jonsPortfolio
-come and get to know me.
+My portfolio utilizing React and TailwindCSS.
+Click and get to know me!